14all-agency/shopify-llms-txt-directory/https-www-littlebambinos-co-nz.md

   - [12-18m](https://www.littlebambinos.co.nz/products/quincy-mae-zip-one-piece-rashguard-sage?variant=41784429314142)
     Availability: Not Available
     Price: $60.00 NZD
-- [LITTLE LUXURY Plush Organic Playmat - Oat](https://www.littlebambinos.co.nz/products/little-luxury-plush-organic-playmat-oat): NOTE: This product is on pre-order and will start shipping from Friday the 27th.
+- [LITTLE LUXURY Signature Plush Organic Playmat - Oat](https://www.littlebambinos.co.nz/products/little-luxury-plush-organic-playmat-oat): NOTE: This product is on pre-order and will start shipping from Friday the 27th.
 The Plush Organic Playmat delivers exceptional comfort and adaptability for your child’s playtime.
 Made from Certified Organic Linen, it offers a soft, breathable surface perfect for your little one’s activities.
 Thoughtfully designed, it easily converts into a playpen or ball pit, suitable from newborns to toddlers and beyond.
 Featuring a hypoallergenic linen cover that softens naturally, a plush recycled cotton filling, and a waterproof, non-slip base, it ensures safety and durability.
 With a generous 120cm diameter and machine washable fabric, it’s easy to care for.
 Includes an embroidered dust bag for convenient storage or travel.
 Designed in New Zealand with sustainable materials, it creates a cozy, nurturing space for your baby’s growth and exploration.
 Certified Organic Linen cover – Hypoallergenic and softens naturally with time 100% recycled cotton blend filling – Plush cushioning that nurtures your baby’s comfort Waterproof, non-slip dark green base – Durable and easy to clean for every adventure Drawstring design – Seamlessly transforms into a ball pit or playpen, adapting to your child’s needs 120cm diameter – more room to move, more room to grow Machine washable – Effortless care for modern parents Complimentary embroidered dust bag – Elegant storage or travel solution
-  Updated: 2025-08-24T07:53:06Z
+  Updated: 2025-10-09T21:39:43Z
   Vendor: Little Luxury
   Product Type:
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0604/4077/files/LITTLE_LUXURY_PLUSH_ORGANIC_PLAYMAT_LUCKY_3_eeb95b43-7523-4b9b-bec2-5b07ed91c33d.webp?v=1749787946
   Price: $359.00 NZD
-- [LITTLE LUXURY Organic Playmat - Olive](https://www.littlebambinos.co.nz/products/little-luxury-organic-playmat-olive): From your living room to the park or beach, enjoy every adventure with grace and ease.
+- [LITTLE LUXURY Signature Organic Playmat - Olive](https://www.littlebambinos.co.nz/products/little-luxury-organic-playmat-olive): From your living room to the park or beach, enjoy every adventure with grace and ease.
 The Signature Organic Playmat is designed to nurture your baby’s growth at every stage, combining timeless style with practical use.
 Its soft, breathable surface invites bonding and play, while the Certified Organic Linen cover offers a gentle, hypoallergenic feel.
 The deep green, waterproof, non-slip base keeps the mat firmly in place on any surface—wood, tile, grass, or sand—ensuring safety without shifting or bunching.
 Available in Olive, Melon, and Oat, it’s easy to care for, machine washable, and comes with a stylish embroidered dust bag for storage or travel.
 Crafted with sustainable materials, this playmat supports your child’s development and a mindful lifestyle.
 Certified Organic Linen cover – Breathable, hypoallergenic, and softens beautifully over time 100% organic cotton binding – Durable, non-toxic finish 100% recycled PPU cotton inner – Plush support for comfort and developmental play 100% recycled polyester waterproof base – Non-slip and stain-concealing for secure use indoors and out 120cm diameter – more room to move, more room to grow Machine washable – Easy care for modern living Complimentary embroidered dust bag – Elegant and practical for storage or travel
-  Updated: 2025-08-06T22:34:38Z
+  Updated: 2025-10-09T21:39:28Z
   Vendor: Little Luxury
   Product Type:
   Availability: Available
   Image: https://cdn.shopify.com/s/files/1/0604/4077/files/LITTLE_LUXURY_SIGNATURE_ORGANIC_PLAYMAT_OLIVE_LAURA_TEDDY.webp?v=1750205872
   Price: $199.00 NZD
-- [LITTLE LUXURY Organic Playmat - Oat](https://www.littlebambinos.co.nz/products/little-luxury-organic-playmat-oat): From your living room to the park or beach, enjoy every adventure with grace and ease.
+- [LITTLE LUXURY Signature Organic Playmat - Oat](https://www.littlebambinos.co.nz/products/little-luxury-organic-playmat-oat): From your living room to the park or beach, enjoy every adventure with grace and ease.
 The Signature Organic Playmat is designed to nurture your baby’s growth at every stage, combining timeless style with practical use.
 Its soft, breathable surface invites bonding and play, while the Certified Organic Linen cover offers a gentle, hypoallergenic feel.
 The deep green, waterproof, non-slip base keeps the mat firmly in place on any surface—wood, tile, grass, or sand—ensuring safety without shifting or bunching.
 Available in Olive, Melon, and Oat, it’s easy to care for, machine washable, and comes with a stylish embroidered dust bag for storage or travel.
 Crafted with sustainable materials, this playmat supports your child’s development and a mindful lifestyle.
 Certified Organic Linen cover – Breathable, hypoallergenic, and softens beautifully over time 100% organic cotton binding – Durable, non-toxic finish 100% recycled PPU cotton inner – Plush support for comfort and developmental play 100% recycled polyester waterproof base – Non-slip and stain-concealing for secure use indoors and out 120cm diameter – more room to move, more room to grow Machine washable – Easy care for modern living Complimentary embroidered dust bag – Elegant and practical for storage or travel
-  Updated: 2025-10-05T23:33:29Z
+  Updated: 2025-10-09T21:39:12Z
   Vendor: Little Luxury
   Product Type:
   Availability: Available